Many dog owners ask, 'Do dogs sweat ?' They wonder, especially after vigorous play sessions. Their canine companions are often panting then.

 Also Read: 11 Crazy Tricks to Get Your Dog to Drink More Water

-2. Keep them indoors: During the hottest parts of the day, keep your dog inside in a cool and air-conditioned room.
-If your home does not have air conditioning, provide a fan to keep the air circulating.
+2. Keep them indoors: Keep your dog inside during hot days.
+Put them in a cool, air-conditioned room.
+If there is no air conditioning, use a fan.
+This keeps the air circulating.

 3. Avoid hot surfaces: When walking your dog, avoid hot surfaces like asphalt and concrete.
 These surfaces can become very hot during the summer months and can burn your dog's paws.
 Walk your dog in the early morning or late evening when the temperatures are cooler.